 As with people, dogs also need dietary supplements sometimes.
-A supplement contains one or more ingredients essential for the good health of your Pomeranian.
+Supplements for Pomeranians contains one or more ingredients essential for the good health of your Pom dog.
 There may be only one ingredient or a blend of different ones and they can be minerals, vitamins, herbs or various botanicals.

 There’s a large range of different dog supplements you can buy so it’s easy to be confused about the choices on offer and whether your Pom actually needs them at all.